 Job prospects Administrative Officer near Toronto (ON)

-The employment outlook will be fair for Administrative officers (NOC 1221) in the Toronto region for the 2019-2021 period.
+The employment outlook will be moderate for Administrative officers (NOC 1221) in the Toronto region for the 2022-2024 period.

 The following factors contributed to this outlook:

 - Employment growth will lead to a moderate number of new positions.

 - Several positions will become available due to retirements.